amreenhassan13/TryHackMe-NOTES/SOC Level 1 - Junior Security Analyst Intro/README.md

-# 🛡️ SOC Level 1 - Junior Security Analyst
+# 🛡️ TryHackMe: SOC Level 1 - Junior Security Analyst Intro

-## 🔍 Role Overview
+## 📘 Room Overview
-In this lab, you assume the role of a **Triage Specialist** within a Security Operations Center (SOC).
-Your primary objective is to monitor alerts, detect malicious activity, and initiate appropriate response actions.
+This TryHackMe room introduces the **SOC Level 1 Junior Security Analyst** role, focused on triage and initial incident response within a Security Operations Center (SOC).

+You will act as a **Triage Specialist**, using a static SIEM dashboard to detect, analyze, and respond to suspicious activity.

+---

+## 🎯 Objectives

+- Understand the role of a SOC Tier 1 Analyst
+- Detect suspicious activity via alerts
+- Identify malicious IP addresses
+- Validate threats using external tools
+- Escalate events when needed
+- Block threats after approval
+- Investigate any messages or indicators left by the attacker

+---

-## 🧪 Lab Workflow
+## 🔄 Workflow

 1. **Detect**
-   Monitor the SIEM dashboard for suspicious alerts.
+   Monitor alerts in the SIEM dashboard to find anomalies.

 2. **Validate**
-   Inspect alerts and verify if the IP address is malicious using an IP scanner.
+   Use IP scanning tools to check if the IP is malicious.

 3. **Escalate**
-   If the IP shows successful authentication or other advanced indicators, escalate to a senior SOC member.
+   If needed (e.g., successful login from malicious IP), escalate to a higher-level SOC analyst.

-4. **Respond**
+4. **Block**
-   Once approved, **block** the confirmed malicious IP address.
+   After approval, block the confirmed malicious IP.

 5. **Investigate**
-   Examine messages or artifacts left by the attacker for further analysis.
+   Analyze any attacker messages or system changes.

+---

+## 🛠️ Tools Used

+- SIEM Dashboard (provided in lab)
+- IP Scanners (e.g., VirusTotal, AbuseIPDB)

+---

+## ✅ Completion
+After completing the steps, you’ll have triaged a basic incident and escalated/responded appropriately — a core task of SOC Level 1 Analysts.